 Further, due to the global pandemic, interest rates have collapsed.
 The Federal Reserve has slashed its Fed Funds Rate (FFR) to 0% – 0.25% to help stimulate the economy.
-As a result, it takes a lot more capital to generate the same amount of risk-adjusted income.
+Although interest rates are now heading up, it still takes a lot more capital to generate the same amount of risk-adjusted income.

 Being able to retire comfortably off of three million dollars depends on your location, the amount of debt you hold, your lifestyle, and the number of dependents you have.
 I would say 90% of us can retire early or comfortably with three million dollars.

 How Much Income Can Three Million Dollars Generate?

 To retire comfortably, you need to generate enough passive income to cover your retirement lifestyle.
 This is the main definition of financial independence.

 Today, three million dollars can generate only about $30,000 – $50,000 risk-free, depending on the 10-year bond yield.
 The higher the 10-year bond yield goes, the more risk-free income your capital can generate and vice versa.

 I don’t know about you, but living off $30,000 – $50,000 a year in retirement is not exactly living it up.
 Therefore, to generate more investment income in retirement, you’ve to take on more risk.

 Three million dollars should be able to generate up to $120,000 a year in income assuming a 4% return.
 Any more than a 4% return or withdrawal rate is too aggressive in this lower interest rate environment.
 Any returns over 4% a year should be saved for a rainy day.